huddle-brasil/emotion-classifier/README.md

 - mongoose npm

 ## 3 Machine Learning's services
-In order to classify the text messages sent by the team, we use the Google's Machine Learning service, called AutoML Natural Language.
+In order to classify the text messages sent by the team, we use the Google's Machine Learning service, called AutoML Natural Language.<br/>
 Our goal isn't to teach about this Google's service, so we recommend reading the service's doc:
     Doc: https://cloud.google.com/natural-language/automl/docs/quickstart